-2. Subject to the above terms and conditions, the license granted here is perpetual (for the duration of the applicable copyright in the Work).
-Notwithstanding the above, Licensor reserves the right to release the
+8. Miscellaneous 2.
+Subject to the above terms and conditions, the license granted here is perpetual (for the duration perform the Work or a Collective Work, the Licensor offers to the recipient a license to the Work on the 1.
+Each time You distribute or publicly digitally You under this License.